adikabintang/kolor-di-dinding/networking/tcp.md

 Attacker sends SYN, server replies with SYNACK, and the attacker flees.
 This condition is also known as TCP half open.

-The server, upon receiving the SYN, save the Transmission Control Block (TCB) in a struct, a few bytes.
-It keeps the state.
+Upon receiving the SYN, the server saves the Transmission Control Block (TCB) in a struct, taking a few bytes.
+TCB keeps the state, such as information about IP address and port of that connection, and so on.
 If the attackers flood the server with SYN and does not reply with the ACK after server sends SYNACK, this can deplete the server's resource.
 When the server does not receive ACK, the server may re-transmit the SYNACK and also set the timeout until it purges that connection.

 What to do: TCP SYN cookies (see page 58 of https://moodle.epfl.ch/pluginfile.php/2722993/mod_resource/content/0/transportSols.pdf and https://en.wikipedia.org/wiki/SYN_cookies)